 It’s a really simple sale with a huge market.
-But let’s talk about what I believe is one of the most important components to any insurance sales business and that’s marketing.
+But let’s talk about what I believe is one of the most important components to any insurance sales business, and that’s marketing!

 How can we market Medicare Advantage and expanding on that, what would you consider the best way to market for Medicare Advantage?

 “By the way, I now offer Medicare,” or they wear a little button that says, “Ask me about Medicare.”

 DD: It’s a pretty good idea.
 I like that.

-LM: All you have to do is transition over.
+LM: All you have to do is transition the sales presentation over.
 They don’t have to do anything different but throw out the “By the way, I do this now too.”

 And you’re going to think, “People, don’t buy Medicare at the grocery store.”
 I get most of my business there and every now and then they’ll tell me, “Hey it’s too loud, can you come by my house.”
 “Great, I’ll be there as soon as I get done,” but working a grocery store is great.